mgimferrer/APOST3D/DOCUMENTATION.md

 # ANALYSIS
 KEY1        ## List of keywords ##
 KEY2
+...
 #
 # OTHERS
 KEY1        ## List of keywords ##
 KEY2
+...
 #
 ```

-The name will depend on the actual keyword, see the detailed list of keywords (and its description) in [here](#specific-keywords-and-description)
+The name will depend on the actual ANALYSIS and OTHERS keywords, see the detailed list of keywords together with its description in [here](#specific-keywords-and-description)

 **Important**: Each section must be terminated with # at the end of the list of keywords as shown above.
 Keywords outside a section are ignored by `APOST-3D`